-Until the 1870s, when coffee trees throughout the region were ravaged by rust, Indonesia’s coffee crop was virtually entirely Arabica.
+Until the 1870s, when coffee trees were ravaged by rust, Indonesia’s coffee crop was virtually entirely Arabica.
 Farmers eventually replaced Arabica with Robusta varieties, and today, despite Indonesia’s status as the world’s fourth-largest coffee producer after Brazil, Colombia, and Vietnam, only around 25% of production is Arabica.

 Coffee production and processing in Indonesia